 MFA is a bulletproof authentication process, which makes it vital in a world where fraud threats are increasing every minute.
 It will add another security layer to ensure that your data is safe from attacks that could have costly consequences.

-How Does Multi-Factor Authentication Work?
+How does Multi-Factor Authentication work?

 When you enable MFA on an account, you’ll be prompted to enter not just your username and password but also a second factor, as a password isn’t needed then this is second factor authentication would be completed through the method of Passwordless Authentication.